-Each time we offer and sell securities, we will provide a supplement to this prospectus that contains specific information about the offering and the
+Each time we offer and sell securities, we will provide a supplement to this prospectus that contains specific information about the offering and the amounts, prices and terms of the securities.
+The supplement may also add, update or change information contained in this prospectus with respect to that offering.
+You should carefully read this prospectus and the applicable prospectus supplement before you invest in any of our securities.

-We may offer and sell the securities described in this prospectus and any prospectus supplement to or through one or more underwriters, dealers and agents, or directly to purchasers, or through a combination of these methods on a continuous or delayed basis.
+agents, or directly to purchasers, or through a combination of these methods on a continuous or delayed basis.
 If any underwriters, dealers or agents are involved in the sale of any of the securities, their names and any applicable purchase price, fee, commission or discount arrangement between or among them will be set forth, or will be calculable from the information set forth, in the applicable prospectus supplement.
 See the sections of this prospectus entitled "About this Prospectus" and "Plan of Distribution" for more information.
 No securities may be sold without delivery of this prospectus and the applicable prospectus supplement describing the method and terms of the offering of such securities.